 GLOBAL CITIZENSHIP IN AN INTERCONNECTED WORLD

 One of the unique core practices of Expeditionary Learning is a focus on global awareness and world language learning.
-At Amana Academy, this is evidenced in our Arabic world language program, which is taught in all grades.
-A command of Arabic will enhance cognitive skills; broaden students’ perspectives and cultural competency skills.
-Arabic is one of the United Nations’ six official languages and is spoken by 400 million people around the world.
-Like Chinese and Russian, Arabic is considered by educators and policymakers to be a language of economic and cultural significance.
-Basic level fluency in Arabic will give Amana students an important edge in getting into top colleges, and in the job market of the 21st century, as a firm command of Arabic will enhance cognitive skills, and broaden students’ perspectives and cultural understanding.
+At Amana Academy, this is evidenced in our Arabic and French world languages program.
+Arabic is offered at all grade levels, beginning in Kindergarten, and French is offered in Middle School.
+A command of Arabic and French will enhance cognitive skills and broaden students’ perspectives and intercultural competency.
+Both Arabic and French are among the United Nations’ six official languages and are spoken by hundreds of millions of people around the world.
+Like Chinese and Russian, these languages are considered by educators and policymakers to be languages of economic and cultural significance.
+Basic level fluency in Arabic and French will give Amana students an important edge in getting into top colleges, and in the global job market of the 21st century.

 Per the Georgia Department of Education Foreign Language Program’s recommendation, the model chosen by Amana Academy is the Georgia Elementary School Foreign Languages (ESFL) Model Program.
 The ESFL Program was developed in 1992 after years of research on the best format for teaching children a second language, in accordance with the National Standards for Language Learning in the 21st Century, which incorporates the Performance Guidelines for K-12 Learners of the American Council on the Teaching of Foreign Language (ACTFL).